 - Get personal!
 Personal greetings make people feel all warm and fuzzy inside.
 Research shows that when you practice ongoing, personalized communication with your customers, you can expect to see a significant increase in revenue and customer engagement.
 Plus, your emails are more likely to be opened, which is always a win.

-You may not officially own it, but you need to pay attention to your Google My Business (GMB) profile.
+You may not officially own it, but you need to pay attention to your Google Business Profile.
 Why?
 ‘Cause Google loves it and it’s one of the first things your potential customers are going to see in search results.

-So first things first: If you haven’t already, claim your GMB profile and start filling out as much info as you can.
+So first things first: If you haven’t already, claim your GBP listing and start filling out as much info as you can.
 Set your service area (if applicable), add your website, create Google Posts, answer questions, turn on messaging if you have the means to answer promptly.

-Google is always adding and testing new features — some good, some bad — so download the GMB app and regularly check in.
+Google is always adding and testing new features — some good, some bad — so regularly check in.